khoj-ai/flare/src/content/posts/10k-stars-in.md

 Here's the ride we've been on so far:

 1. We built a local document, image AI search engine for [Emacs](https://www.gnu.org/software/emacs/) users.
-Created ability to chat with GPT, even about your notes, back [in 2021](https://github.com/khoj-ai/khoj/commit/0ac1e5f372dbe6baf16f1b0c3d4df1bf5da5efdb) [^1].
+Created the ability to chat with GPT, even about your notes, back [in 2021](https://github.com/khoj-ai/khoj/commit/0ac1e5f372dbe6baf16f1b0c3d4df1bf5da5efdb) [^1].
 Did decently well on r/OrgMode.
 Missed being ChatGPT 🫠
-2. Our hobby project to create an open-source, personal AI called Khoj, with 300 GitHub stars, landed us [a spot](https://www.ycombinator.com/companies/khoj) in [YCombinator](https://ycombinator.com) for the summer of '23.
+2. Debanjum started working on Khoj full-time in the summer of '22.
+Our passion project to create an open-source, personal AI called Khoj, reached 300 GitHub stars.
+We landed [a spot](https://www.ycombinator.com/companies/khoj) in [YCombinator](https://ycombinator.com) for the summer of '23.
 3. Someone hard-launched us on to the front page of HackerNews in July '23 but we [got roasted](https://news.ycombinator.com/item?id=36641542) for being mere chatgpt wrappers 🥶 and not being open source enough 🙄.
 4. We did a [ShowHN](https://news.ycombinator.com/item?id=36933452) of our new local chat with your docs experience.
 It got us on the front page of HN, this time with positive vibes.
 5. We wanted AI to close, not widen, the accessibility gap, so we worked with Meta to integrate our personal AI into [WhatsApp](https://www.ycombinator.com/launches/JG4-khoj-your-superhuman-companion).
-6. In November, we launched a beta version of the Khoj [cloud service](https://app.khoj.dev)!
-This allowed folks to use Khoj, even if they didn't have powerful GPUs.
+6. In November, I rearchitected Khoj to allow it to scale from a single user, self-hosted experience to a multi-user, cloud service[^2].
+We launched the Khoj [cloud service](https://app.khoj.dev)!
 7. Over the next few months we iterated based on user feedback, to turn Khoj into a capable AI agent.
 It now had the ability to research online, paint images, take on specialized [personas](https://app.khoj.dev/agents) and perform tasks [autonomously](https://app.khoj.dev/automations) on your behalf.
 8. Performance was spotty, so we migrated from EC2 to ECS for smoother scaling.
 9. [Some](https://www.youtube.com/watch?v=Lnx2K4TOnC4) [delightful](https://www.youtube.com/watch?v=10DUZA4KEvg) YouTube/[Twitter](https://x.com/tuturetom/status/1792877330571944078) posts made us go trending at #1 on Github.
 We scrambled to handle the big traffic spike.
 That earlier ECS migration became a massive lifesaver.
-Our UX still looked like it was straight out of a cartoon.
+Khoj crossed 10K stars.
+And our UX continued to looked like it was straight out of a cartoon.
-10. We hired our first teammate, [Raghav](https://www.linkedin.com/in/raghavtirumale/), who's hit the grounding *sprinting* for the summer.
+10. We hired our first teammate, [Raghav](https://www.linkedin.com/in/raghavtirumale/), for the summer, who's hit the grounding *sprinting* 🏃🏽‍♂️‍➡️

-[^1]: There was no UX, just an experimental API for an intrepid explorer to discover

 That brings us to today!
 Cool, so what did we learn?

 ### Building an Open Source AI Company

-The dynamics of building an open-source company are quite different from closed-source companies.
+The dynamics of building an open-source AI company are quite different from closed-source companies.
 A lot of our early users are hackers and developers.
 This makes Khoj development more collaborative and transparent with less effort.
 It means the community can find vulnerabilities, test capabilities, report issues and contribute fixes earlier and faster.
-It means they can just jump in, get their hands dirty, and solve their problems without our assistance. **It means Khoj can get aligned to human faster and stay aligned with them for longer.**
+It means they can just jump in, get their hands dirty, and solve their problems without our assistance. **It means Khoj can get aligned to humans faster and stay aligned with them for longer.**

 As maintainers of the repository, we need to do a better job of making it super easy for developers to help themselves.
 Documentation should be tight, complete.
 If someone asks you a question, answer it, and add the answer to your documentation right away.
 Your documentation should be really easily searchable ([Algolia + Docusaurus is GOAT](https://docusaurus.io/docs/search#using-algolia-docsearch)).
 You should flag good first issues for getting new contributors started with less effort.